The Advanced Motorsport Mechatronics MSc has a limited number of places, due to its popularity early application is encouraged.

 Syllabus

-• Build of a basic embedded control and data acquisition system
+• Build of software and hardware in a basic embedded control and data acquisition system.

 Intended learning outcomes